openwns/documentation/usersGuide/modules/dll/wifimac/preparation.rst

 campaign consists of

 #. a sub-directory ``sandbox`` that contains all necessary libraries
-   and the wns-core.
+   and the openwns executable.
 After creation of the campaign, the directory will be changed to read-only mode in order to secure its content.
 #. a directory to store simulations; this tutorial will use
    ``Experiment1``, ``Experiment2``, ..., ``Experiment7`` for different problems.